 - Other local declaration requirements (e.g. SII reporting, SAF-T, VAT Book)

 For healthcare products, you need to look carefully at the applicable VAT rate, you might use a reduced or low tariff in the country of destination.
 This differs per country.
-You can also work with suppliers that work with tax-exempt organizations.
-Exemptions and deductibility (e.g. pro rata) can be applicable, please note that in that case other declaration requirements may arise.
+In addition, as a supplier you can also deal with customers who are exempt from the levy of sales tax.
+Exemptions and deductions (e.g. pro rata) can therefore be a subject.
+In that case other declaration requirements may arise.

-When you use the 0% VAT rate, please make sure that your "Proof of Origin (POD)" is in order.
+When you use the 0% VAT rate, please make sure that your proof of delivery (POD) is in order.
 Fiscal authorities may ask for this during an audit.
 With the POD solution of Pincvision, you are assured of a guaranteed process.

 Should you deliver goods within the European Union (EU) you will often also face Intrastat obligations.
 With the advent of free trade within the EU, Intrastat is being introduced.
 A statistical requirement by which organization's declare to the local statistical bureaus how much they are 'exporting & importing' within the EU.
 Every country knows its own thresholds and deadlines.

 Please ensure your Intrastat declarations are well managed as errors in this process may cause authorities to perform an audit.
 Not just covering Intrastat but often combined with your VAT processes.